Updated 1:40 p.m. MDT 8/4/2020

 Navajo Nation And Minority Communities Among Hardest Hit

 The Utah portion of the Navajo Nation is the hardest hit area per capita in the state.
-The Utah Department of Health reported 245 cases on Utah Navajo as of May 23.
-That’s an infection rate of 3,950 per 100,000 — 15 times greater than Utah’s overall rate.
-The Navajo Nation has extended its emergency declaration order through June 7.
-Tribal leaders have imposed a voluntary stay-at-home order, a mandatory nightly curfew and weekend lockdowns.
+The Utah Department of Health reported one new case on Utah Navajo for a total of 456 as of Aug.
+4. Cases there have been trending downward after a long period of growth, but the infection rate is about 5.5 times greater than Utah’s overall rate.

-Data from the Utah Department of Health show people of color make up nearly 25% of the state’s population but almost half of its coronavirus cases.
-And the Utah Department of Workforce Services reported more than half of unemployment claims are from women
+Data from the Utah Department of Health show people of color make up nearly 25% of the state’s population but more than half of its coronavirus cases.

-Forty people living in these facilities have died and 219 residents have tested positive for the virus.
+Of people living in those facilities, 148 have died and 1,028 residents have tested positive for the virus.
 In case of an outbreak at a facility, Utah’s epidemiologist said the state can use its mobile strike teams to assist.
-Six locations, all along the Wasatch Front, currently have at least five active cases.
+Twelve locations along the Wasatch Front and one in San Juan County currently have at least five active cases.

 Older people and those with underlying health conditions are considered at high risk of dying from COVID-19.